Want to send across rewards and incentives in just a few clicks?

 Skattestyrelsen, the Danish tax authority signifies that gift vouchers and other non-cash gifts aren’t taxable up to DKK1,200 in case they are unrelated to the employees’ jobs.
 However, gifts going beyond this limit are taxable to the given bands.

 When it comes to Christmas gifts, values up to DKK900 are exempted from tax and this figure is apart from the DKK1,200 limit.
 Benefits related to employees’ jobs have a more relaxed threshold and they are tax exempt till their value exceeds DKK5,600.
-These include a company car, telephone bill, food, accommodation, etc.
+These include a company car, telephone bill, food, accommodation, etc on tax on employee gifts.

 In the German Income Tax Act (EStG), tax and social security contributions are exempted up to €44-a-month [Section-8, para two; clause 11].